Hippopotamus antiquus: Description

+H. antiquus was the largest species within the genus Hippopotamus.
 Regression analyses based on bone dimensions have variously suggested body mass ranges for H. antiquus individuals spanning from around 1,600 to 4,700 kg, however, the accuracy of these estimates have been questioned, with it possible for regression estimates to seriously both under and overestimate body mass.
 Volumetric estimates based on creating 3D models from mounted skeletons, which are thought to be more accurate, suggests a body mass of around 3174 kg for the lectotype IGF 1043 skeleton of H. antiquus on display at the Natural History Museum of the University of Florence, around double the weight of the average specimen of the living common hippopotamus (H. amphibius).
 The species exhibited size variability, with individuals from the late Early Pleistocene and Middle Pleistocene (from around 1.2-1 million years ago onwards) being smaller on average than those from earlier in the Early Pleistocene, and more comparable in size with H. amphibius.
 The size of H. antiquus likely varied to due factors such as climate (including temperature and precipitation) and food availability.
+There is also variation due to sexual dimorphism, including in the shape of the lower jaw and the size of the canines.

 In comparison to modern Hippopotamus amphibius, the skull is more slender and elongate, but with a shorter neurocranium.
 The zygomatic arches also expand less laterally outwards to the side of the skull than in H. amphibius, and there is a natural gap (diastema) between the second and third premolars.
 The skull also has more elevated eyesockets and the feet have shorter metapodial bones than H. amphibius.

-Distribution
+Distribution and habitat

 H. antiquus ranged across Western Europe and parts of central Europe, from the Iberian Peninsula and Italian Peninsula in the south, as far north as France, England, the Netherlands, Germany and Hungary.
 In southeastern Europe, the record of H. antiquus is primarily confined to Greece.
 Some records are also known from West Asia, including several from western Anatolia in modern Turkey, and at the Akhalkalaki site in Georgia in the southern Caucasus, the latter representing the easternmost record of the species, which were originally assigned to the separate species H. georgicus.
 Remains possibly attributable to the species are also known from the Ubeidiya site in Israel, though other authors assign these remains to the species H. behemoth.
 Their distribution was strongly controlled by temperature, with the species only extending to the northern parts of Europe during warmer interglacial intervals.